-The surface of the trail is uneven and rocky so you need good, closed walking shoes.
-After we have reached the main trail that leads back to the village the trail is easier.
+The trail surface is uneven and rocky, so you need good, closed walking shoes.
+After we have reached the main trail that leads back to the village, the trail is more leisurely.
 Enjoy the patches of evergreen forest, the mountain streams, the ferns, and the little waterfalls.
-This forest is the fresh watershed area for the rice fields in the lowlands.
+This forest is the new watershed area for the rice fields in the lowlands.
 In former times the Hmong lived in this area and cultivated the opium poppy.
 Those times are behind us.
-The main livelihood of Doi Pui village is cash crops, fruit trees, coffee, and tourism.
-Back in the village, we will enjoy our lunch in a local restaurant.
+The main livelihood of Doi Pui Hmong village is cash crops, fruit trees, coffee, and tourism.
+Back in the village, we will enjoy lunch in a local restaurant.
 Khao Soi, a delicious Northern Thai dish, is on the menu!

 Doi Pui Hmong Village

-We will spend some time in the village visiting the small museum, and admire the colorful traditional dress of the Hmong people that is on display and for sale in shops.
-If you want you can dress up in a traditional Hmong costume for a small fee.
-At first, it seems a bit cheesy but you might enjoy it.
+We will spend some time in the village visiting the small museum and admiring the colorful traditional dress of the Hmong people that is on display and for sale in shops.
+If you want, you can dress up in a traditional Hmong costume for a small fee.
+At first, it seems a bit cheesy, but you might enjoy it.
 The village has become known now for the quality of the coffee that grows in the forest around it.
 We will take you to the coffee shop of our friend Leng where we will treat you to a delicious cup.
-From his terrace, we enjoy a lovely view of the village and the mountains beyond.
-Leng roasts his coffee beans in the traditional way, which he will show.
+We enjoy a lovely view of the village and the mountains beyond his terrace.
+Leng traditionally roasts his coffee beans, which he will show.
 Try your hand!

 Wat Phra That Doi Suthep and Wat Pha Lat

 Then it is time to drive to Wat Phra That Doi Suthep, undoubtedly the most popular attraction of Chiang Mai.
-We walk up the famous Naga staircase to the temple from where you have a majestic view of the city.
-After having paid respects to the Buddha we descend and continue to another highlight of the day: Wat Pha Lat, Chiang Mai’s “jungle temple”.
-This temple has become popular during the past five years, after decades of neglect.
+We walk up the famous Naga staircase to the temple, where you have a majestic view of the city.
+After paying respects to the Buddha, we descend and continue to another day’s highlight: Wat Pha Lat, Chiang Mai’s “jungle temple.”
+This temple has become popular during the past five years after decades of neglect.